chrislo27/RhythmHeavenRemixEditor/docs/README.md

 ## Ruler tool
 The Ruler tool helps you measure beat distances.
-This is mostly intended for modding Rhythm Heaven Megamix.
+This is mostly intended for modding Rhythm Heaven games.
 Hold `LEFT CLICK` to draw the ruler.
 Holding `SHIFT` disables the snapping.

 ![Screenshot](https://user-images.githubusercontent.com/6299069/47955296-3d635600-df53-11e8-8738-d0b4f1dad38f.png)

->Note: The 0x30 notation will only be visible if Advanced Options are enabled.
+>Note: The hex (0x30) rest notation will only be visible if Advanced Options are enabled.

 # Stored Patterns
 By clicking on the Stored Patterns tab (the chest icon), you can